josauder/procedural_city_generation/doc/index.rst

    :align:   center
    :target: `Getting it to work`_

 If not, then there is probably a missing dependency.
+To troubleshoot, try

 As of now, this project runs on both Python 2 and 3.
 The last step ("Visualize in Blender") will not work on windows machines because you can not run blender by simply typing::

    blender --python "procedural_city_generation/visualization/blenderize.py"